decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 Together they offer a succinct and relatable proposition that feels cogent with the existing community, differentiates with Bitcoin and can connect to those inside crypto whilst also being relatable to those outside.

+## How this attracts investors.

+There is a short hand used in crypto-investment circles of 'smart money' - those who invest ahead of the mainstream and where future value with accrue.
+Investors such as Placeholder and Blue Yard invested in DCR ahead of the market with differing rationales.

+As legacy institutions continue to corrode, democratic ideals are challenged and uncertainty rises, 'smart investors' will be those who increasingly invest based on values, social impact alongside a return on investment.
+By setting out Decred's status as a Revolutionary Instititution, it will be easier to target and attract aligned capital, rather than just 'smart money'.

 ## A note on Stakeholder Governed Sound Money narrative.

 As Noah has already noted all crypto-currency projects are stakeholder governed and sound money has limited appeal.